aws/random-cut-forest-by-aws/README.md

 are indicated both in the test class name (e.g., `RandomCutForestFunctionalTest`) and in a `@Tag` annotation on the test class.

-The full test suite including functional test currently takes over 10 minutes to complete.
+The full test suite including functional tests currently takes over 10 minutes to complete.
 If you are contributing to this package, we recommend excluding the functional tests while actively developing, and only running the full test suite before creating a pull request.
 Functional tests can be excluded from Maven build targets by passing `-DexcludedGroups=functional` at the command line.
 For example: